declanmalone/guff/README.md

 My goals for this crate are to:

-1. help me learn to write good modules in Rust
+1. help me learn to write good modules in Rust;

-2. help interested users learn about finite fields (ie, Galois fields)
+2. help interested users learn about finite fields (ie, Galois fields);

-3. provide a generic baseline implementation of basic maths (add, multiply, divide, etc.) over finite fields
+3. provide a generic baseline implementation of basic maths (add, multiply, divide, etc.) over finite fields;

 4. explore various optimisations/adaptations (including
 table-based lookups and architecture-specific SIMD code) that can